 For more information about reviews on ConsumerAffairs.com please visit our FAQ.

 Thank you for your feedback.
-We are happy to hear that you are enjoying the benefits of your new saltwater system.
-Wishing you the perfect pool season.
+We are excited to hear that you're enjoying the ease of controlling your pool functions from your new PDA-PS4.

 All the Best,